-In evaluating the model output for pre-2009 Prime Jumbo, Alt-A, Option ARMS and Subprime transactions, we select loss benchmarks referencing the Idealized Expected Loss table12 using the Standard Asymmetric Range, in which the lower-bound of loss consistent with a given rating category is computed as an 80/20 weighted average on a logarithmic scale of the Idealized Expected Loss of the next higher rating category and the Idealized Expected Loss of the given rating category, respectively.
-For upgrade rating actions, the upper-bound of loss consistent with a given rating category is computed as an 80/20 weighted average on a logarithmic scale of the given rating category is computed as an 80/20 weighted average on a logarithmic scale of the Idealized Expected Loss of the given rating category and the Idealized Expected Loss of the given rating category and the Idealized Expected Loss of the given rating category and the Idealized Expected Loss of the given rating category and the Idealized Expected Loss of the given rating category and the Idealized Expected Loss of the next lower rating category, respectively.
+In evaluating the model output for pre-2009 Prime Jumbo, Alt-A, Option ARMS and Subprime transactions, we select loss benchmarks referencing the Idealized Expected Loss table using the Standard Asymmetric Range, in which the lower-bound of loss consistent with a given rating category is computed as an 80/20 weighted average on a logarithmic scale of the Idealized Expected Loss of the next higher rating category and the Idealized Expected Loss of the given rating category, respectively.
+For upgrade rating actions, the upper-bound of loss consistent with a given rating category is computed as an 80/20 weighted average on a logarithmic scale of the Idealized Expected Loss of the given rating category and the Idealized Expected Loss of the next lower rating category, respectively.
 When monitoring a rating for downgrade, the upper-bound of loss is computed as a 50/50 weighted average on a logarithmic scale.
 That is, the benchmark boundaries of loss appropriate for evaluating rating category R are given by: